japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md

 keys(store: StateStore): Iterator[UnsafeRow]
 ----

-NOTE: `keys` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.adoc#keys, StreamingAggregationStateManager Contract>> to get all keys in a state store (as an iterator).
+NOTE: `keys` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.md#keys, StreamingAggregationStateManager Contract>> to get all keys in a state store (as an iterator).

 `keys`...FIXME